-Students will learn how to effectively communicate and manage employees, use critical thinking skills and respectfully recognize the diversity of their patients and populations while abiding by the health organization’s rules.
+MSHA students will learn how to effectively communicate and manage employees, use critical thinking skills and respectfully recognize the diversity of their patients and populations while abiding by the health organization’s rules.
 Additionally, they will learn in the master’s in health administration degree program how to collect and analyze evidence and information that can be applied to improve patient safety, clinical processes and health outcomes.

-Topics Covered in GCU’s MSHA Program
+What You Will Learn in GCU’s MSHA Program

 * Please note that this list may contain programs and courses not presently offered, as availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program or course listed herein please first contact your University Counselor for the most current information regarding availability.